jeanpaulomv/-Analyzing-American-Baby-Name-Trends-/docs/instructions.md

 ## **Good to know**

-This project uses techniques learned in [**Intermediate SQL**](https://app.datacamp.com/learn/courses/intermediate-sql), including `CASE WHEN` statements, pattern matching using the `LIKE` operator, subqueries, common table expressions, and window functions.
-You'll also be expected to know concepts from [**Introduction to SQL**](https://app.datacamp.com/learn/courses/introduction-to-sql) and [**Joining Data with SQL**](https://learn.datacamp.com/courses/joining-data-in-postgresql), such as how to select columns from a table, filter rows where they meet a criterion, use aggregation functions, perform calculations on groups of rows, filter grouped data, and join data.
+This project uses techniques learned in **Intermediate SQL**, including `CASE WHEN` statements, pattern matching using the `LIKE` operator, subqueries, common table expressions, and window functions.
+You'll also be expected to know concepts from **Introduction to SQL** and **Joining Data with SQL**, such as how to select columns from a table, filter rows where they meet a criterion, use aggregation functions, perform calculations on groups of rows, filter grouped data, and join data.

-<h2><a href="baby_names_analysis.md#1-classic-american-names">Task 1:</a></h2>
+<h2>Task 1:</h2>

 Find names that have been given to over 5,000 babies of either sex every year for the 101 years from 1920 through 2020; recall that names only show up in our dataset when at least 5,000 babies have been given that name in a year.